-The bill unanimously passed the House Public & Behavioral Health & Human Services Committee last week.
+The bill unanimously passed the House Public & Behavioral Health & Human Services Committee and is awaiting its Appropriations Committee hearing.

 Sponsor(s): Rep. Armagost & Amabile and Sen. Pelton & Rodriguez

 HB23-1165, County Authority to Prohibit Firearms Discharge

 The bill amends the circumstances for when a county may limit the discharge of firearms by replacing the current population per square mile threshold to a 35 dwellings per square mile threshold and removing the prevention of discharge on private grounds.